 Instructions

-Optionally: Separate the eggs and whip the egg whites until stiff.
-Proceed preparing the batter as usual otherwise.
-Then gently fold in the stiff egg whites as final step.
-(This makes for a lighter, fluffy coconut flour bread)
+- Optionally: Separate the eggs and whip the egg whites until stiff.
+Proceed preparing the batter as usual with only the egg yolks otherwise.
+Then, gently fold in the stiff egg whites as final step.
+(This makes for a lighter, fluffy coconut flour bread.)

 - Fill the batter into the prepared loaf pan and sprinkle sesame seeds and a little ground flax over the top.
 Bake the Coconut Flour Bread for about 25-30 minutes until a toothpick inserted in the center comes out clean.